robcarver17/pysystemtrade/docs/production.md

 ### Troubleshooting?

+Use status report and interactive_controls to investigate.

-Why won't my process run? (use status report and interactive_controls to investigate)
+Why won't my process run?

 - is it launching in the cron or equivalent scheduler?
 - is it set to STOP or DONT RUN?
 Fix with interactive_controls